nonameshere3803/players_guide/content/Charting the New World/Yggdrasil/index.md

 ---
-title: Regions of Osh'Khadera
+title: Yggdrasil
-description: an overview of the regions of Osh'khadera
+description: an overview of the Continent of Yggdrasil
 draft: false
 tags:
   - places
-  - regions
+  - continent
-  - Osh'Khadera
+  - Yggdrasil
 ---

 TODO: 1–2 sentences of orientation (optional).
 Delete this line if you want it ultra-minimal.